PUT-PTM/2Dplotter/README.md

 1. Compile program in System Workbench for STM32.
 2. Open Hercules 3.2.8.
 3. Start connection using proper COM port.
-4. Type amount of letters you want to write and text.
+4. Write words you want to print on paper.
-5. Send those things to STM.
+5. Send those things to STM using SEND button.

 ### How to compile:
 * System Workbench for STM32.